 The most popular such device at the moment for instance would be the wacom intuos, XP-Pen Deco, and Huion Inspiroy.

-2. Display Tablets
+2. Drawing Tablets with Display

 The pen display tablet has an in-built screen so that you can just draw straight on the display.
 The learning curve is much less than the hand-eye disconnect experienced with a non-screen graphics tablet.